 Depending on your job, you might work in a hospital, industrial or academic laboratory, a factory, an office or a classroom.

 You would normally work regular hours but you might have to work some shifts or evenings and weekends.

 You might have to travel to collect samples for analysis.

 You need to wear protective clothing such as a lab coat, a mask or gloves.

 You usually need a degree (SCQF Level 9) in microbiology, but other related bioscience degrees may be accepted.
 For entry to a degree you usually need 4-5 Highers, normally including at least 2 from Maths, Biology, Chemistry and Physics.
 Biology and Chemistry are often preferred.
 You usually also need Maths, English and a science subject at National 5.

 It is important to check the course content to make sure the degree you choose and your final degree path is suitable for the work you want to do.

-A small number of Higher National Certificate (HNC) or Higher National Diploma (HND) courses ask for 1-3 Highers and these may offer a progression route to a degree course.
+A small number of HNC (SCQF Level 7) or HND (SCQF Level 8) courses ask for 1-3 Highers and these may offer a progression route to a degree course.